falconry/falcon/docs/user/faq.rst

 How can I pass data from a hook to a responder, and between hooks?
 ------------------------------------------------------------------
 You can inject extra responder kwargs from a hook by adding them to the *params* dict passed into the hook.
-You can also add custom data to the ``req.context`` dict, as a way of passing contextual information around.
+You can also add custom attributes to the ``req.context`` object, as a way of passing contextual information around.

 How can I write a custom handler for 404 and 500 pages in falcon?
 ------------------------------------------------------------------